 - First of all, seek God in prayer and express your feelings of doubts to Him and ask Him to help you.
 In the Psalms we find people freely expressing their questions to God.
 “Why, O LORD, do you stand far away?
 Why do you hide yourself in times of trouble?”
 (Psalm 10:1).
-Even Jesus cried out in despair at the cross: “My God, why have You forsaken Me” (Matthew 27:46 quoting Psalm 22:1).
+Even Jesus cried out in despair at the cross: “My God, why have You forsaken Me?”
+(Matthew 27:46 quoting Psalm 22:1).
 So, in the midst of all your struggles, do keep your lines of communication with God open!
 He loves you as His child and will not reject you.
 He will come through to you, even though it may take a while.
 Believing that, is a matter of trust.
 You cannot demand anything from Him, but of course you can ask Him for specific answers and also for a reassuring experience of His presence.
 Jesus came through to Thomas.
-He took Thomas’ questions seriously and did not condemn or reject him, instead He invited him to look closely at the evidence of the marks in His body: “Put your finger here; see My hands.
-Reach out your hand and put it into My side.
-Stop doubting and believe.”
+He took Thomas’ questions seriously and did not condemn or reject him, instead He invited him to look closely at the evidence of the marks in His body: “Put your finger here, and see my hands; and put out your hand, and place it in my side.
+Do not disbelieve, but believe.”
 (John 20:27).

 - Secondly, seek the company of fellow believers in whom you can confide.
 In spite of how you feel, just keep going to church or other fellowship meetings: these are places God can speak to you.
 In Psalm 73, Asaph testifies that when he went to the house of God, he received understanding and a broader perspective.
 Besides, make an effort to get in personal touch with knowledgeable people with whom you can discuss your questions and doubts.
 John the Baptist sent his disciples to Jesus Himself to question Him.
 That is how he got answers: “Go back and report to John what you hear and see: The blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised, and the good news is preached to the poor.
 Blessed is the man who does not fall away on account of me.”
 (Matthew 11:4-6).
 John then knew that Jesus was the promised Messiah of Israel, as Old Testament prophecies were being fulfilled by these prophetic acts of Messianic ministry.